Shakedash-dev/GmailOSINT/README.md

 # GmailOSINT
-Use Google services to gather details on an owner of a google acount.<br>
+Use Google services to gather details on an owner of a google account.<br>
 Created for research purposes only.
 Don't use it on someone other than yourself.

 # What it does?